 Yearly Bloom Calendar

 The information below is based on a typical year in the Winterthur Garden.
 Current bloom times may vary due to weather conditions.
-For up-to-date information, please visit our garden blog or call the bloom hotline at 302.888.4856.
+For up-to-date information, please visit our garden blog.

 The first signs of spring have arrived with the blossoms of the white snowdrops and the yellow adonis.
 The cold weather brings out the best in the native and hybrid witch-hazels.
 At the Visitor Center, the lemon yellow Chinese witch-hazels contrast beautifully with the muted winter landscape.
 From the Quarry Garden bridge, the view of the surrounding hills is framed by the bronze shades of the hybrid witch-hazels.